darknite222/darknite222/README.md

   - **Methodology:**
   - **Tool:** Office 365-Word
   - **Challenges:** The time length of the download, caused the scan to stop.
   - **Results:** Learned how to create an effective penetration test report.
 Earned a grade of 95 %

+<h2> Certifications </h2>

+  -CompTia Security + Certified CE

 <h2>📺 Popular YouTube Videos</h2>